aldrin-labs/solana-borrow-lending/README.md

 Say that a user deposit 100 USD worth of SOL, according to the currently LTV of 85% for Solana the users are able to borrow up to 85 USD worth of assets.

-* `liquidation_threshold` is loan to value ratio at which an obligation can be liquidated.
+* `liquidation_threshold` is an unhealthy loan to value ratio at which an obligation can be liquidated.

 In another words, liquidation threshold is the ratio between borrow amount and the collateral value at which the users are subject to liquidation.